Espruino-Tooling/uart.ts/README.md

 ### CDN

-We use unpkg to allow for CDN usage within the script tags it can be accessed like so.
+We use unpkg to allow for CDN usage within the script tags it can be accessed like so within the body of the HTML file.

 ```html
 <script src="https://unpkg.com/@espruino-tools/uart@latest/min/main.min.js"></script>